General Information

 Crafts and Art Shop

-The crafts and art shop will contain a variety of handmade crafts and art for sale.
 It will be open to the public to have items that meet specific guidelines placed in it for sale for the small commission fee of fifteen percent.
-Additionally, it will also feature items from the Appalachian Crafters’ and Artisans’ Association members that do not currently occupy a space in the Appalachian Live Crafters’ and Artisans’ Mall.
-The members will be able to sell their items completely commission-free.
+Additionally, it will also feature items from the Appalachian Crafters’ and Artisans’ Association members that do not currently occupy a space in the Appalachian Live Crafters’ and Artisans’ Mall who will be able to sell their items completely commission-free.
 It will have a special scholarship program, paid for from store sales, donations, and grants that will be utilized to benefit youth related to crafting and art, including; individual classes, educational schooling, and competitions.
 The crafts and art shop will also participate in the Appalachian Crafters’ and Artisans’ Association by offering free items and/or honoring coupons available to qualifying members at no expense of the represented crafters and artisans.

 The Philosopher’s Cove Cafe

-See the Appalachian Crafters’ and Artisans’ Association post for information on that.
+See the Appalachian Crafters’ and Artisans’ Association post for information and to become a member here.

 Discover more from Knoxville Global Heritage Initiative by Institute for Natural Philosophy